 From Faro, there are express buses and interurban buses that go to Lagos.
 They all leave from the main bus terminal in Faro.

 If you come by plane, you need to get the bus no. 16 from the airport to the bus terminal.
-The express bus uses approximately 2 hours to Lagos from the terminal in Faro.
+The express bus takes approximately 2 hours to Lagos from the terminal in Faro.

 By car